 It is important that the rules of the game are followed exactly and that no one should pass.
 Whoever does not follow the given hierarchical levels creates evil blood in the team.

 If the employee detects an omission from his superiors, for example, urgent decisions are not made if he asks for these decisions.

 Even if there are still emotions in the game, it is essential for future professional co-operation to deal professionally with these emotions, so that they do not become a burden.

-An "eternal warm-up" prevents and hinders the initiated change.
+An “eternal warm-up” prevents and complicates the change initiated.

 If the error should be raised again, this should be solution-oriented, formulated as neutrally and objectively as possible.

 An important insight from our coaching sessions is that the announced measures have to be implemented and documented.
 Required changes of individuals must be consistently and persistently demanded.